 Added Years Contracts

-Existing contracts entered into by members who elected before 1st April 2009 to purchase added years of membership continue in force (unless the member decides to stop the contract).
+Existing contracts entered into by members who elected before 1st April 2009 to purchase added years of membership continue (unless the member decides to stop the contract).
 Payments under these contracts are expressed as a percentage of the member’s pensionable pay.
 The contributions should only be deducted on the 2009 Scheme definition of pensionable pay i.e. excluding any pay that is pensionable in the 2015 Scheme but which was not pensionable in the 2009 Scheme – such as non-contractual overtime.

 During any period of: